What Did Mary Magdalene look like?

 Mary Magdalene was either Jewish or Egyptian, certainly middle-Eastern, while Lynn Picknett (see our book page) thinks she was black, which connection explains the Black Virgins that one finds in the south of France.
 Lynn Picknett thinks Mary might have had Nubian blood, but I think she was simply Jewish, her father being the wealthy Simon the Pharisee, her mother being dead by the time Mary appears in the Bible.
 Almost certainly, the historical Mary Magdalene would have had dark skin and dark brown eyes with hair that could have been brown or red, but was probably black.
 She might well have looked like a beautiful Arab girl.

 The connection of Mary Magdalene with the Black Madonnas found in France, intrigued me.
-(See our “Eternal Goddess” article.)
+(Click here for more.)
 Could it be true that the statues had black faces because they were once modelled on Mary Magdalene, and not the Virgin Mary?

 There is only one of these black statues, only one, that has not ever been thought to represent the Virgin Mary.
 It is the statue with the dark face of Sarah, seen in the church of Stes-Maries-de-la-Mer.
 Sarah is reputed to be a servant of the saints Mary Jacobi and Mary Salome, or else she was a gypsy who had helped them become established when they first arrived in France.